k00ka/gosu-scrolling-shooter/README.md

 4. Enemies shoot back

   Add some new enemy types that appear and shoot at the player.
 Don't make them too smart!

+  # Shooting beams

+  Added methods for ship to shoot beams.

+  Updated the draw method to draw beams.

+  TODO: make explode method in Star class.
+See Beam#update:175